piyush-kurur/piyush-kurur.github.io/contents/contact/index.md

 # Before emailing me.

-Email is the prefered means of contacting me.
+Email is the preferred means of contacting me.
 However, take a few seconds to read the following before hitting the the send button.

 1. No unsolicited emails.
 In particular, please do not invite me to join facebook, linkedin or whatever is the latest madness.
 I have *no interest* even if you are [wikipedia:Amitabh Bachan]()

+2. Editors of Elsevier Journals, please *do not* send me referee requests.

-2. Make sure you emails have valid from/reply-to and subject fields.
+3. Make sure you emails have valid from/reply-to and subject fields.
 Subjects should be brief.
 Students doing a course with me please mention the course number in the subject.
 Examples below.